Plants in Iceland | Flora Under the Arctic Circle

 Forests bloom at Thingvellir in summer.

-As you arrive in Iceland, you could be forgiven for thinking you have landed on another planet; the lava landscapes which surround Keflavík International Airport are so otherworldly that you might find yourself wondering how anything, let alone people, can survive on this rock in the middle of the Atlantic.
+As you arrive in Iceland, you could be forgiven for thinking you have landed on another planet.
+The lava landscapes that surround Keflavik International Airport are so otherworldly that you might find yourself wondering how anything, let alone people, can survive on this rock in the middle of the Atlantic.

-Look a little closer, however, and you will discover a rich and delicate eco-system, finding life in even the most extreme conditions.
+Look a little closer, however, and you will discover a rich and delicate ecosystem, finding life in even the most extreme conditions.
+That perseverance is a hallmark of nature in Iceland and a testament to its resilience.

 This wasn't always the case; we know from the written sources of the early settlers that the country was "forested from mountain to shore".

-It is estimated that before the arrival of the Viking colonists over 1000-years ago, 40% of Iceland was wooded.
-Mass deforestation occurred as the early Icelanders needed materials to build their ships, homes and fires to keep them warm.
+It is estimated that before the arrival of the Vikings in Iceland over 1000 years ago, 40% of the country was wooded.
+Mass deforestation occurred as the early Icelanders needed materials to build their ships, homes, and fires to keep them warm.

 Forests in Icelands are few and far between.